Nancy Drew: Treasure in the Royal Tower

-Treasure in the Royal Tower is the fourth installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
+Nancy Drew: Treasure in the Royal Tower is the fourth installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
 The game is available for play on Microsoft Windows platforms.
-It has an ESRB rating of E for moments of mild violence and peril.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
 There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the actual plot of the game.
 The game was loosely based on a book titled The Treasure in the Royal Tower (1995).

 Plot

-Nancy Drew is snowed-in at the Wickford Castle Ski Resort in Wisconsin.
-Not long after she arrived, the castle's historic library was vandalized, and one of the guests was shouting that her room had been robbed.
+Nancy Drew arrives at the Wickford Castle Ski Resort in Wisconsin intending to take a ski vacation, but is snowed in by a blizzard.
 The castle was originally owned by a millionaire who had Marie Antoinette’s tower from the Château Rochemont in France taken apart and rebuilt into Wickford Castle, but the entrance is hidden and sealed off.

-Nancy needs to explore the castle for clues and find her way into the Queen's tower.
+The hotel's caretaker, Dexter Egan, tells Nancy that the hotel's library (also imported from France) has been vandalized, and that the room of a guest named Beatrice Hotchkiss has been robbed.
+Nancy decides to investigate the crimes.
+She meets Hotchkiss, a professor of French history specializing in Marie Antoinette; Jacques Bruneis, a former Olympian for France who moved to Wisconsin for his American girlfriend and now works at the resort as a ski instructor; and Lisa Ostrum, a photojournalist documenting old Midwestern mansions.

+Nancy does chores for Dexter while exploring the hotel and getting to know the other occupants.
+She finds ID cards from several different states that appear to belong to Lisa, but all have different names on them.
+She confronts Lisa, who explains that she sometimes needs "alternate identities" as a journalist.
+Nancy sneaks into the library, which is off-limits as a crime scene.
+In looking through its contents she finds out that Dexter is the adopted son of the castle's original owner, a prominent local tycoon, and that he got into trouble in his youth: he was expelled from school as a boy, stole money from his father's wallet, and spent twenty-five years in prison after being arrested for check forgery as a young man.
+Dexter was subsequently disinherited from Wickford Castle and his father's estate.